eciuperc/Minesweeper_with_Help_and_Automatic_Modes/README.md

 # Minesweeper_with_Help_and_Automatic_Modes
 Here is a Minesweeper game I created using Java.

 The game has been implemented using the awt and swing libraries for the graphics, and the rules from https://minesweeper.online/

 I also added four game modes that I created myself to make the game more diverse.

 ## How to play

 Minesweeper is a logic puzzle game where we have a rectangle board with tiles, with a certain number of them being a mine.
-The goal of the game is to discover all the tiles that have a mine.
+The goal of the game is to discover which tiles have a mine.
 To do so, we have the following rules:

-- When we click a tile, if it is "safe" (i.e. it doesn't contain a mine), a number is displayed that correspond to the number of neighbor tiles (diagonal tiles included) that have a mine.
+- When we left-click a tile, if it is "safe" (i.e. it doesn't contain a mine), a number is displayed that correspond to the number of neighbor tiles (diagonal tiles included) that have a mine.
 There are at most 8 such tiles, so the number that will be displayed will be between 0 and 8.

-[ AJOUTER IMAGE AVEC COMMENTAIRE]

-The player can also perform a right click on a tile, if he thinks that there is a mine on this tile.
-This sets a flag on the tile, and marks it as a "safe" tile.
+- When we think a tile has a mine, we can right-click on it, which sets a flag on it and marks it as "mined" for the rest of the game.

 [ AJOUTER IMAGE AVEC COMMENTAIRE]